 Sexual abuse is a crime.
 We need to educate people and have them realize that children should be respected sincerely.
 Children have the right to live and thrive with safety, compassion, and away from harm.
 Sexual abuse is a crime that leads to physical and emotional abuse.

-Sexual abuse victims are most silent and stigmatized people in our Iranian communities.
-Young victims of sexual abuse are doomed to a life time package of guilt, shame, and pain.
+Sexual abuse victims are the most silent and stigmatized people in our Iranian communities.
+Young victims of sexual abuse are doomed to a lifetime package of guilt, shame, and pain.

 We need to educate our health professionals, our doctors, our nurses and our educators about the devastation of this issue.

 If we do not educate our children, we let them be open to exploitation and harm.
 In our Persian culture, we have been forced to silent a long time; it is now time to change that killing silent; it is time to talk about what is an open topic in western cultures.

 This topic is one of the hundreds of other topics that need to come to our cultural agenda.
 When would that be possible?
 It is hard to say.

 Note: This article was originally written and published in EzineArticles June 21, 2008, by this author.